10 Best WordPress Backup Plugins in 2023

 Good support can be the difference between a failed restore and a successful one.
 To look for plugins with reliable support, look at how they have responded to customer reviews and complaints, and how they handle grievances in general.
 This should give you a fair idea of which plugin to choose.

-Why a backup plugin for WordPress is far more reliable?
+Why a backup plugin is most reliable

 Plugins allow you to schedule your backups and automate them so that the chance of human error is significantly reduced.
 Most backup plugins also offer the option of automatic restores for your website.
 This reduces the chance of failure in restoring your website, or added costs of hiring an expert to restore your website.